ChaseRensberger/typstscript/examples/a-real-pain-intro.typ

   David is in the back seat, harried and leaving a series of messages:
 ]

-#dialogue("DAVID")[
+#dialogue_block[
+  #character("DAVID")
-  Hey Benji, I hope you left already.
+  #line[Hey Benji, I hope you left already.
 I'm stuck in a little traffic on the BQE in case you can avoid it.
-Just ring me when you get this.
+Just ring me when you get this.]
 ]

 #pagebreak()